playingfield/controller/README.md

 # Ansible Controller with SemaphoreUI

-This project provides a development environment for deploying an Ansible Controller with SemaphoreUI.
-In this setup, Semaphore runs within a Docker container, while other components, such as PostgreSQL and Nginx, run directly on the host system.
+This project automates the deployment of an Ansible Controller featuring a web-based interface through SemaphoreUI.

 ![screenshot of Semaphore](screenshot.png "SemaphoreUI")